digitalbazaar/cgbot/README.md

-# voipbot
+# W3C Community Group Bot

-A Voice over Internet Protocol (VoIP) Internet Relay Chat (IRC) bot that is used during meetings to record audio, manage the speaker queue, and perform a variety of other tasks that are useful when running W3C Community Group meetings
+A multi-protocol (WebRTC, XMPP, IRC) bot that is used during W3C Community Group meetings to record audio, manage the speaker queue, and perform a variety of other tasks that are useful when running W3C Community Group meetings.